ZanzibarNuclear/robo-won/flux_agents/README.md

 For a more robust service management on Linux systems that use systemd:

-1. Edit the provided `flux-agents.service` file:
+1. Edit the provided `won-agents.service` file:

    - Update the `User` field with the appropriate username
    - Update the `WorkingDirectory` and `ExecStart` paths to match your installation